-There's so much to do in Melbourne that it can at times get overwhelming sorting it all out.
+There's so much to do in Melbourne that it sorting it all out can get overwhelming at times.
 Luckily, we did it for you.
 From the local busking music scene to the picturesque alleyways, there are many hidden gems that we encourage you to explore all over Melbourne.
 The best part is, they're all free.
 So grab your travel buddy, and discover Melbourne together!

 Federation Square and Melbourne Alleyways